Golgi RAS suppresses cancer by blocking MAPK

 Casar B, Badrock A, Jiménez I, Arozarena I, Colón-Bolea P, Lorenzo-Martín F, Barinaga-Rementeria Ramirez I, Barriuso J, Cappitelli V, Donoghue D, Bustelo X, Hurlstone A, and Crespo P

-Unearthing a tumor suppressor function for RAS, which down-regulates MAPK signalling.
+Unearthing a tumour suppressor function for RAS, which down-regulates MAPK signalling.

-The authors unearthed a tumor suppressor function for RAS, known only as an oncogene, localized at the Golgi complex through induction of a tyrosine phosphatase, PTPRk, which down-regulates MAPK signalling.
+The authors unearthed a tumour suppressor function for RAS, known only as an oncogene, localised at the Golgi complex through induction of a tyrosine phosphatase, PTPRk, which down-regulates MAPK signalling.

-We show that RAS at the Golgi is selectively activated by apoptogenic stimuli and antagonizes cell survival by suppressing ERK activity through the induction of PTPRκ, which targets CRAF for dephosphorylation.
+We show that RAS at the Golgi is selectively activated by apoptogenic stimuli and antagonises cell survival by suppressing ERK activity through the induction of PTPRκ, which targets CRAF for dephosphorylation.

-- RAS, known only as an oncogene, located at the Golgi is a tumor suppressor.
+- RAS, known only as an oncogene, located at the Golgi is a tumour suppressor.

 - Golgi RAS induces the phosphatase PTPRk.